bbertka/openai-gpt-review-analyzer/README.md

 - For more deep dive into the application itself, follow this link [THEORY.md](docs/THEORY.md)

-- To jump straight to the GitLab Pipeline overcview, follow this link [PIPELINE.md](docs/PIPELINE.md)
+- To jump straight to the GitLab Pipeline overview, follow this link [PIPELINE.md](docs/PIPELINE.md)

 ## Implementation Overview